mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 After running the benchmark with Polars and getting OOM errors below 16-vCores, I identified that Polars does not support lazy evaluation for data sampling.
 This meant that to run the *Merge 0.1% into Fact Table (3x)* test, Polars needed to read the entire source Delta table into memory and then take an in-memory sampling of data.
 Spark and DuckDB, on the other hand, are able to sample directly on top of the source data, eliminating the need to load the entire table into memory.

 Since sampling a large table as the source for an incremental load is not something you'd typically see in production and was only used for data generation purposes, I decided to run a second version of the benchmark for Polars.
-This version, labeled as **Polars w/ Sample Mod**, uses DuckDB to perform the more efficient sampling operation (`sampled_table = duckdb.sql("SELECT * FROM delta_scan('abfss://...')
+This version, labeled as **Polars (Mod)**, uses DuckDB to perform the more efficient sampling operation (`sampled_table = duckdb.sql("SELECT * FROM delta_scan('abfss://...')
 USING SAMPLE 0.1%").record_batch()`) before processing the data further with Polars.

 # Benchmark Analysis

 ## Performance

 ### 10GB Scale
-- At 2-vCores, *Polars w/ sample mod* was the fastest engine, followed by DuckDB, and then Polars without the benchmark modification.
+- At 2-vCores, *Polars (Mod)* was the fastest engine, followed by DuckDB, and then Polars without the benchmark modification.
 - At 4-vCores, DuckDB takes the win followed by Polars and lastly Spark.
 DuckDB was ~1.6x faster than Spark w/ NEE.
 - At 8-vCores, DuckDB finishes only slightly faster than Spark w/ NEE.
 Both Polars scenarios come last.